adona/trade/README.md

 Use the *download\_trade\_data.py* script to bulk download one year of trade data, for all countries, for a list of product categories.

 #### Preliminary setup
+To install all required pacakages run: pip3 install -r requirements.txt

-Before running the script, you will need to manually generate a valid cookie:
+Before running the script you will also need to manually generate a valid cookie:

 1. Begin capturing HTTP traffic using [Wireshark](https://www.wireshark.org/) or program of choice.
 2. In an **incognito** window, load [http://tse.export.gov/](http://tse.export.gov/)